nayas360/goply/README.md

 These _token type's_ will actually be used by the parser in order to denote terminal tokens in the grammar.

+Now to actually get the tokens from the source file
+> tokens, err := lex.GetTokens(source)

+Where `source` is a string containing the source contents.

 ## Lexer Gotcha's
 * The lexer uses [regexp package](https://golang.org/pkg/regexp/) from the go standard library.